linnykos/esvd/README.md

 "Exponential-family embedding with application to cell developmental trajectories for single-cell RNA-seq data".

+This code was developed and tested primarily on R 4.0.3 on a Macbook (macOS 11.1 Big Sur) equipped with an i5 processor.

 # Installation

 This package can be installed through `devtools` in R.